hxbaishikele/resume/README.md

 4. Clone the repository, and run `bundle install` or `bundle clean` if needed
 5. Run `bundle exec jekyll serve`
 6. Add `gem “faraday”, “< 1.0”` if needed

+## Tips
+1. Do not use `'` in front matter, it causes strange issues.

 # Changelog -- bugfixes and enhancements